 Mayer considered, then gave in.
 Bioff got from the actors a deal that the IA would back off if the actors would withdraw their support from a rival union to IATSE’s organizing the behind the scene’s technical artists.
 That night 5600 actors and friends celebrated at Hollywood Legion Stadium.
 Next morning 200 waited in line to get their SAG cards including Garbo and Jean Harlow.

 1937- Burne Hogarth began drawing the Tarzan comic strip.
 Hal Foster had been in contract negotiations with the syndicate over money and the right to his originals.
 He had created Prince Valiant as a bargaining chip when the syndicate called his bluff by giving the Tarzan job to Hogarth.
-Foster went on to greater glory with Valiant but never forgave Burne.
+Foster went on to greater glory with Valiant but remained angry at Burne.

 1955- HAPPY BIRTHDAY KERMIT THE FROG!
 Washington D.C. station puts on a young Univ of Maryland grad named Jim Henson as filler before the TODAY Show.
 He antics with his green frog called Kermit, fashioned from fabric from one of his mothers old green coats.
 The Muppets are born.